Geta/klarna/src/Klarna.OrderManagement/README.md

 ![Order payments refund](/docs/screenshots/order-payments-refund.PNG?raw=true "Order payments refund")

 #### Change Refund data
-It is possible to change refund data before sending it to Klarna, similar to [changing capture data](#Change-Capture-data) it is possible to do so by creating an implemention of ```IRefundBuilder``` and registering it with StructureMap.
+It is possible to change refund data before sending it to Klarna, similar to [changing capture data](#Change-Capture-data) it is possible to do so by creating an implementation of ```IRefundBuilder``` and registering it with StructureMap.
 ```csharp
 public class DemoRefundBuilder : IRefundBuilder
 {